benbellman/r-workshop18/R/slides/Introduction.md

 class: small-code
 - The ```c``` function "c"oerces elements into a vector
 - The ```str``` function lets us see the "str"ucture of the data
-- Vectors can also contain character strings and logical values (important for indexing)
+- Vectors can also contain character strings and logical values

 ```r
 c("Learning", "R", "is", "fun!")